Concordia Station: History

-The new all-year facility, Concordia Station, became operational in 2005.
-The first winterover began with a staff of 13 (eleven French and 2 Italians) in February 2005.

-While the station has been in use for summer campaigns since December 1997, the first winterover (February to October) was only made in 2005.
-During this period, the station is inaccessible, requiring total autonomy.
+While the station has been in use for summer campaigns since December 1997, the first winterover was only begun in February 2005 in the new all-year facility, Concordia Station with a staff of 13 (eleven French and 2 Italians).
+During winterovers the station is inaccessible, requiring total autonomy.

-The first winter began in mid-February 2005, with thirteen wintering (eleven French people and two Italians).

 During February 2022 initial ice core extraction of the Beyond Epica-Oldest Ice research activity was completed, located 34 km from the station.